integrationsconsultant/workday/src/pages/index.md

   template: section_features
   title: Services
   section_id: features
-  subtitle: Workday Integration consulting as a service help when you need it and
+  subtitle: Workday Integration consulting as a service for fixed cost and help when
-    no extra over head when you don't.
+    you need it and no extra over head when you don't.
   background: gray
   features:
   - title: Design & Build Services